 Describe why one of these interests or activities is important to you, your reasons for becoming involved in it, and your related accomplishments.

-I made an GPA calculation app for my school and deployed it on a website hosted by myself.
-The reason that I made this app is because my school doesn’t allow students to check their GPA after the exams, only after the Finals.
-I wanted to help my schoolmates by solving this issue.
-I started this project from eighth grade using a Python at first.
+1. My school does not allow students to check their GPA after the exams, only after the Finals.
+In order to help my schoolmates solve this issue, I made an GPA calculation app for my school and deployed it on a website hosted by myself. started this project from eighth grade using a Python at first.
 Later, I replicated this app by using JavaScript, so it could be deployed onto a website.
 This app has recorded my study path of Computer Science.
+Without the motivation of doing this app, I might be doing something else instead of computer science now.
+This app has also brought me some meaningful friends who came to suggest advices about my app. (note: we should beef up the meaning of this activity.)

-My other significant activity is that I started a club of the students in my school.
-Our school has ASB, but it is corrupted.
-So, I started a club that speaks for the students.
-It has been suppressed by the school at first, but with me and my friends’ persistence.
-It has now become the biggest service club in the school, and our social media account has gathered almost 80% of the school population.
-My other significant activity is my internship as a software engineer in a startup tech company.
+2. I started a club of the students in my school.
+Our school has a student council (note: what’s ASB?), but it is corrupted.
+So, I started a club that speaks for the students because I believe that all people are created equal and they should have the right to express their ideas.(note: why did you want to speak for your school peers?)
+It has been suppressed by the school at first, but with me and my friends’ persistence on convincing the teachers and changing the club according to the regulations. (note: how?)
+It has now become the biggest service club in the school, and our social media account has gathered almost 80% of the school population. (note: something different among your school peers?)

+3. I intern as a software engineer in a startup tech company.
 I met the founder of this company during his speech at our school, and I showed him my GPA calculation app.
-He was impressed and asked me whether I wanted to join his company.
-In this company, built an education app for my company to help the kids to learn code with the help of Argumentative Reality, a technology that allows virtual objects to show in the reality.
+He was impressed and asked me whether I wanted to join his company. (note: it’s not necessary here to tell readers why you were offered this job.)
+In this company, I built an education app for my company to help the kids to learn code with the help of Argumentative Reality, a technology that allows virtual objects to show in the reality.
+Furthermore, I had chances to go to other cities in the name of business trip and study at the sub companies there.
+These experiences have brought me new visions from different colleagues I met and also the unique and beautiful culture China has in different places.
+I am able to absorb the diversity of different areas and enhance my ideas about computer science because of these valuable trips given by the intern company.

 2. So that we can get to know you better, please provide a personal statement that addresses the following questions: